apache/arrow/docs/source/java/flight.rst

 .. warning:: Authentication is insecure without enabling TLS.

-Handshake-based authentication can be enabled by implementing Handlers on the client and server side (i.e.: ``ServerAuthHandler``).
+Handshake-based authentication can be enabled by implementing ``ServerAuthHandler``.
-There are two options available user/password and token.

 Authentication consists of two parts: on initial client connection, the server and client authentication implementations can perform any negotiation needed; then, on each RPC thereafter, the client provides a token.

-The client set an ID result of user/password through ``CallHeaders`` / ``Metadata`` these IDs is recovered by the server side to do validation.
-The server authentication handler validates the token and provides the identity of the client.
-This identity can be obtained from the ``CallContext.peerIdentity``.
+The client send data to be validated through ``ClientAuthHandler.authenticate`` The server validate data received through ``ServerAuthHandler.authenticate``.
+After validations, the client and server use a key value to pass/read the token through ``Auth-Token-bin``, then the server use ``ServerAuthInterceptor`` to validate token received from.

 Custom Middleware
 =================